Bathtub Sizes: Standard Tub Size Guide

 Standard Bathtub Sizes

-The most common bathtub size is the standard alcove tub, which measures 60 inches long, 30 inches wide, and 14 inches deep.
-Alcove bathtubs are designed to fit into a three-wall recess, making them an excellent option for smaller bathrooms.
+The most common bathtub size is the standard alcove tub, which measures 60 inches long, 30 inches wide, and 14-18" inches deep.
+Alcove bathtubs such as the one above are designed to fit into a three-wall recess, making them an excellent option for smaller bathrooms.
 Standard bathtubs are typically made of materials like acrylic, fiberglass, or porcelain on steel, making them affordable and easy to install.

-Alcove tubs are a popular choice due to their affordability and space-saving design.
+When a bathtub is installed with a recessed space with 3 wall, such as the image shown above, this is referred to as an alcove tubs.
+These are a popular choice due to their affordability and space-saving design.
 They are installed in a three-wall alcove and often come with an integral apron, which covers the front of the tub.
-These tubs are available in a range of sizes, including the standard 60-inch length, as well as smaller sizes for compact bathrooms.
-If you have a larger bathroom, you can opt for a longer alcove tub to provide a more luxurious soaking experience.
+These tubs are available in a range of sizes, including the standard 60-inch length, as well as smaller sizes such as 48" wide for compact bathrooms.

 If you're looking for a tub that can fit into an unused corner of your bathroom, a corner tub may be the right choice.
 These tubs are usually larger than standard bathtubs, measuring 60 inches by 60 inches, or 72 inches by 72 inches.
 Corner bathtubs come in a range of styles, including alcove, drop-in, and freestanding models, and are an excellent option for bathrooms with a spacious floor plan.

 A freestanding tub is a luxurious option that can become the focal point of any bathroom.
 They come in a range of sizes and styles, including clawfoot, oval, and rectangular shapes.
 Freestanding bathtubs can be placed anywhere in the bathroom, and their unique designs often feature a thin acrylic shell or cast iron construction.